boomcamp/WP-Final-Project/README.md

 ## Theme and Design

-For the theme you can select either of this given options.
+For the theme you need to build custom theme from scratch

-* Custom Theme - You can design your own theme from scratch.

-* Existing themes - You can download activate and use available themes from the internet

 ***Please take note that any Theme Builders are not allowed!***

 ## Friendly url
-Every created pages should be in a readble format.
+Every pages should be in a readble format.

 ## Plugins
-Implement at least `two custom plugins` and `free plugins` from wordpress.
+Implement at least `two custom plugins` and `free plugins`.

 ## Admin Login
 Should be `hidden`, `protected` and have a `custom url`